-Suspect is a rosy brown; it has opaque coverage with minimal transfer.
+Suspect is a rose pink with a coral undertone; it has opaque coverage with minimal transfer.

-School Girl is a soft pinkish brown; it has excellent coverage with full opacity.
+School Girl is a warm medium pink; it has excellent coverage with full opacity.

 Unsettled is a medium rosy pink; it has an easy-to-apply consistency with an opaque color payoff.

 Fancy Pants is a deep coral pink; it went on smoothly and evenly, and is richly pigmented.

 Phatty is a darkened warm brown with a pink undertone; it applies beautifully and has a creamy finish.

 Layla is a bright pinky lavender with a cool undertone; it applies on readily and has an opaque color payoff.

 Peanut is a rich terracotta brown; it has great pigmentation and applies on evenly.